-Generally, Israeli companies are subject to "Corporate Tax" on their taxable income at the rate of 26.5% for the 2015 tax year.
-On January 5, 2016 the Israeli parliament approved the reduction of the corporate tax rate by 1.5%, from 26.5% to 25%, starting from January 1, 2016.
-Israeli companies are generally subject to Capital Gains Tax at the corporate tax rate.
-However, the effective tax rate payable by a company which derives income from an Approved Enterprise, a Privileged Enterprise or a Preferred Enterprise (as further discussed below) may be considerably less.
+Generally, Israeli companies are subject to "Corporate Tax" on their taxable income.
+As of 2016, the corporate tax rate is 25% (in 2014 and 2015, the corporate tax rate was 26.5%).
+In December 2016, the Israeli Parliament approved the Economic Efficiency Law (Legislative Amendments for Applying the Economic Policy for the 2017 and 2018 Budget Years), 2016 which reduces the corporate income tax rate to 24% (instead of 25%) effective from January 1, 2017 and to 23% effective from January 1, 2018.
+However, the effective tax rate payable by a company that qualifies as an Industrial Company that derives income from an Approved Enterprise, a Beneficiary Enterprise or a Preferred Enterprise (as discussed below) may be considerably less.
+Capital gains derived by an Israeli company are subject to the prevailing corporate tax rate.